Implementing Control and Its Benefits

 1. Controls make plans effective

 A plan without control is wishful.
-The control system is what makes the plan real over time.
+The control system is what makes the plan real over time, letting managers measure progress, offer feedback, and direct their teams to succeed.

 2. Controls ensure steady organisational activities